Scottapotamas/wide-input-reg/README.md

 Onboard output voltage and current sensing is achieved with the INA219 I2C sense IC, which allows the output voltage and current to be accurately reported to a host microcontroller.

-Regulator provides some minimal status indication with 2 leds mounted near the input connector, the red LED indicates the presence of input voltage, and the green LED indicates the presence of an output voltage.
-These LED's are 'dumb' and do not indicate if the input/output voltages are _correct_.
+Regulator provides some minimal status indication with 2 leds mounted near the input connector:

+- Red LED indicates the presence of input voltage, and the

+- Green LED indicates the presence of an output voltage.

+- These LED's are 'dumb' and do not indicate if the input/output voltages are _correct_.

 A series of onboard solder link jumpers are used to set the I2C address of the INA219, for systems which use multiple regulator boards for different logic levels.